vadimcn/codelldb/MANUAL.md

 |**preRunCommands** |[string]|LLDB commands executed just before attaching to the debuggee.
 |**postRunCommands**|[string]|LLDB commands executed just after attaching to the debuggee.

-Flow during an attach sequence:
+Flow during the attach sequence:
 1. The `initCommands` sequence is executed.
 2. The debugging target object is created using the `program` attribute.
 3. Breakpoints are set.